What is Amylase

 What Amylase does in our products

 Amylase is a mix of enzymes that make the hydrolysis of glycosidic linkages of polysaccharides.
-It breaks starch-based soil down to simpler forms for removal by detergent.[6,7] It is also a skin conditioner and is found in thousands of products, including sunscreen, laundry detergent and other items.[8,9,10]
+It breaks starch-based soil down to simpler forms for removal by detergents.[6,7] It is also a skin conditioner and is found in thousands of products, including sunscreen, laundry detergent, and other items.[8,9,10]

 We use amylase in several of our products as a biodegradable enzyme.
-The FDA has deemed the ingredient generally recognized as safe (GRAS), and Whole Foods has deemed the ingredient acceptable in its body care quality standards.[12,13,14] Studies show amylase is generally not irritating or sensitizing to the skin or eyes.[13,14,15,16,17]
+The FDA has deemed the ingredient generally recognized as safe (GRAS), and Whole Foods has deemed the ingredient acceptable in its body care and cleaning product quality standards.[12,13,14] Studies show amylase is generally not irritating or sensitizing to the skin or eyes.[15,16,17,18,19]